teachers at evolve

 Louise teaches open level hatha on mondays from 5:30 – 6:45pm

 A self-confessed sports fanatic, Mary came to yoga while working as a personal trainer in the mid 90s.
 Intially attracted by the power and energy of Ashtanga Vinyasa yoga, she quickly started to explore other schools of yoga and has trained widely in Sivananda, Iyengar, Anusara and yoga therapy among various others.
 A qualified teacher since 1999, she is able to draw on her rich and varied experience.
-With nearly 30 years of 12 step recovery under her belt too, Yoga for Recovery is a personal dream.
+With nearly 30 years of 12 step recovery under her belt too, Recovery Yoga is a personal dream.

 Matthew first attended a yoga class upon the recommendation of a friend and loved the feeling of moving and opening his body.
 He soon discovered dance as well and devoted his life to the two.
 A trained dancer, Matthew’s classes are flowing and challenging — and you’re likely to do an inversion or two.
 Within the practice, he presents the principles of yoga in an accessible and down-to-earth way.